Ibiza, hedonistic and wild

 Ibiza Airport is well served by airlines from major European cities, with daily flights from Paris in the summer.
 Once you arrive to the white island, it is very easy to travel by car or scooter.
 The moment you leave the airport you see nature take over.
 Two wheels are preferable in order to avoid traffic jams and lack of parking space during the busiest months.
 To reach certain rocky inlets, you will have to take a boat or walk the steep paths -- a good opportunity to engage in some adventurous hikes.

-Discover Ibiza’s vineyards
+Explore Ibiza’s vineyards

-Harvest your own salt in the heart of the Salines in Ibiza
+Harvest your own salt

 Our address book